VimDrones/Vimdrones-Docs/docs/setup.md

 6. Place the Remote Controller (as the Backup System)

 **Pay attention**

-Please first power the wifi router, then turn on the RTK Base.
+* Please first power the wifi router, then turn on the RTK Base.
 It will make sure the GCS works properly on the computer.
+* The RTK base station cannot be moved after survey in success, otherwise you need to survey in again.

 ![Drone Light Show System](/static/drone-light-show-system-communication-diagram-2.jpg "Drone Light Show System")